Carolinapalacios95/password-generator/README.md

  It will then create a random password based on the user's selections and display it within the generate password field.

- Implemented Javascript knowledge of variables, for loops, if statements, functions and event listeners.

 >## Code Style & Tech/Framework Used

   For this project, I've utilized Visual Studio Code in order to edit the webpage's javascript and implement these changes.